Interactive Brokers Review 2023: Pros & Cons

 So, there should be an interface for everybody!

 I have never used the TWS application for trading.
 It is just too complicated for most investors.
-You only need the Account Management interface if you are a simple investor and invest in ETF.
-You can also use the IBKR Mobile application to trade if you prefer phones.
+You only need the Account Management interface if you are a simple investor and invest in ETFs.
+If you prefer phones, you can also use the IBKR Mobile application to trade.

 From account management, you can trade everything you want.
 And you can also transfer money to and from your account.
 All these operations are relatively simple.

 You can fund your account for free with a bank transfer.
 First, you must declare your bank account in IB, and then you can make a deposit.
-Withdrawals are working in the same way.
+Withdrawals work the same way.
 You can only send money to accounts in your name.
 I never had any issues with either deposits or withdrawals.

 If you want more information, I have a guide on how to fund your IB account and trade an ETF.